-Sometimes, machine-specific cycles also use transfer parameters, which HEIDENHAIN already used in the standard cycles.
-The TNC executes DEF-active cycles as soon as they are defined (see also "Calling cycles" on page 42).
-It executes CALL-active cycles only after they have been called (see also "Calling cycles" on page 42).
+Sometimes machine-specific cycles use transfer parameters that HEIDENHAIN already uses in standard cycles.
+The TNC executes DEF-active cycles as soon as they are defined (see also "Calling cycles" on page 44).
+It executes CALL-active cycles only after they have been called (see also "Calling cycles" on page 44).
 When DEF-active cycles and CALL-active cycles are used simultaneously, it is important to prevent overwriting of transfer parameters already in use.
 Use the following procedure:

-- As a rule, always program DEF-active cycles before CALL-active cycles. - If you do want to program a DEF-active cycle between the definition and call of a CALL-active cycle, do it only if there is no common use of specific transfer parameters.
+- As a rule, always program DEF-active cycles before CALL-active cycles - If you do want to program a DEF-active cycle between the definition and call of a CALL-active cycle, do it only if there is no common use of specific transfer parameters